fixxxxxxer/ce-template/AdditionalDocs/HardwareUserManual.md

 ### Memory (DRAM)

+< A short section describing how this board satisfied the 96board spec for RAM memory, clock speeds >

 The Helio X20 Development Board provides 2GB LPDDR3-SDRAM which is a 2-channel and 32bit width bus implementation interfacing directly to the MT6797 build-in LPDDR controller.
 The maximum DDR clock is 933MHz.
 It is mounted over the MT6797 using pop technology.

 ### Storage

+< It is mandatory to support a minimum of 4GB of storage through onboard flash, USB storage, Micro SDHC or SATA interface below >

 The Helio X20 Development Board provides an 8GB EMMC which is compliant with EMMC 5.1.

 ### Micro SDHC

+< A short section describing the properties of the uSDHC socket >

 The Helio X20 Development Board SD slot signals are routed directly to the MT6797 MSDC1 interface.
 It meets the SD3.0 standard.

 ### Boot ROM

+< A short section describing how this board satisfied the 96board spec for boot ROM flash specification version >

 The Helio X20 Development Board boots up from the EMMC.

 ### Networking

 #### WiFi

+< A short section describing the properties of WiFi chip, what additional features are supported >

 - Dual-band (2.4/5GHz) single stream 802.11 a/b/g/n/ac RF, 20/40/80MHz bandwidth.
 - Integrated 2.4GHz PA with max.
 20dBm CCK output power, 5GHz PA OFDM 54Mbps output power 17dBm and VHT80 MCS9 output power 15dBm.